BuildwShub/Diagnostic-Healthcare---Dashboard/README.md

 ## Acknowledgements

-- Apollo Healthcare for providing the dataset.
+- Diagnostic Healthcare for providing the dataset.
 - Microsoft Power BI for the visualization tools.

 ## Contact